Physical Therapist Assistant (PTAP)

 Exploration of the impact of selected neurological conditions on normal life span motor development and motor control with emphasis on pathophysiology and physical therapy management of these conditions.

 Principles and techniques of therapeutic exercise in the management of patients with selected neurological, cardiovascular, metabolic and chronic disease problems.
 Emphasis on the application of selected exercise interventions and patient/family education to improve functional outcomes.

 - Special Areas of Practice.
 (2-1-3)

 Exploration of special practice areas in physical therapy through guest lectures, field trips and small group research/presentations.
-Course may include but is not limited to such topics as pediatrics, amputees, geriatrics, burn care, functional assessment, cultural competency, posture/gait assessment, Medicare/Medicaid considerations, and selected orthotic/prosthetic devices.
+Course may include but is not limited to such topics as pediatrics, amputees, geriatrics, burn care, FIM scale, cultural competency, home health, and selected orthotic/prosthetic devices.

 - Clinical Practice II.
 (4 hrs. credit)

 Students will be assigned to a clinical affiliation site for 200 clinical practice hours under the direct supervision of a clinical instructor.

 - Comprehensive Interventions for the Physical Therapist Assistant.
 (1-0-3)

 Laboratory-based course that utilizes case studies, presentations, and group activities to strengthen student competency in integrating information from all courses within the program curriculum with emphasis on use of The Guide to Physical Therapist Practice.
 Also designed to prepare students for clinical practice and licensure examination success.